 - A gallon of water a day in hot weather

 - Pocketknife with can opener

-For food on our trip, Warren carried freeze-dried backpacker dinners from Campmor, along with daily rations of fresh carrots and snow peas measured into plastic sandwich bags (his daily “salad”), plus a few apples and bananas.
+Warren carries freeze-dried backpacker dinners from Campmor, along with daily rations of fresh carrots and snow peas measured into plastic sandwich bags (his daily “salad”), plus a few apples and bananas.
 (Warren likes the freeze-dried turkey tetrazzini best.)

-Your list may vary, depending on your trip, as it does for Warren.
+Your list may vary, as it does for Warren.
 For example, when he does a major kayak race or expedition, he carries a handheld VHF radio, a GPS and an iPirb life-saving beacon, expensive gear that is not essential for the recreational kayak camper.

-Personally, I find that a handheld waterproof eTrex GPS device is essential gear when paddling open water or in the Ten Thousand Islands.
+Personally, I find that a handheld waterproof eTrex GPS device is essential when paddling open water or a complex environment, such as the Ten Thousand Islands.
 Track your path and return to the trail if you get lost.
-Been there. 🙂 You can also use when hiking in a forest.

 Should you have an escort boat?